kripesh101/injected/README.md

 ## Editor Controls

 Moving around the view is done using the `WASD` keys.
 Hold `Shift` to speed up the movement.
-Use the scroll whell to adjust the zoom level.
+Use the scroll-wheel to adjust the zoom level.

 ### Editing Tiles